Globalizations for partial (co)actions on coalgebras: Partial actions on coalgebras

-Now we would like to discuss about the existence of certain relation between right partial module coalgebras and left partial module algebras which is useful to construct a globalization for partial module coalgebras in the next section.
-Batista and Vercruysse considered a similar relation between these partial actions in \cite{BV}, using non-degenerated dual pairing between an algebra $A$ and a coalgebra $C$.
-Here we consider a special case, where the considered algebra is the dual of a given coalgebra.
+Batista and Vercruysse \cite{BV} related right partial module coalgebras and left partial module algebra, using non-degenerated dual pairing between an algebra $A$ and a coalgebra $C$.
+Here we consider a special case, where the algebra is the dual of the coalgebra.